HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 We already saw [how the web's image resources size up](#image-dimensions).
 But before they can be shown to a user, embedded images must be placed within a layout and potentially squished or stretched to fit it.

-<p class="note">Note: It will be useful to keep in mind the [crawlers' viewports](./methodology#webpagetest) throughout this analysis.
-The desktop crawler was 1376px wide, with a DPR of 1x, the mobile crawler was 360px wide, with a DPR of 3x.</p>
+<aside class="note">Note: It will be useful to keep in mind the [crawlers' viewports](./methodology#webpagetest) throughout this analysis.
+The desktop crawler was 1376px wide, with a DPR of 1x, the mobile crawler was 360px wide, with a DPR of 3x.</aside>

 ### Layout widths